 Diagram credit: Boesenberg and Humayun, 50th LPSC, #1438 (2019)

-Interestingly, the pyroxene pallasite Zinder was previously found to contain metal with a composition that is chemically identical to that of group IIIF irons (Boesenberg et al., 2017; Humayun et al., 2018).
-However, the IIIF irons formed in the carbonaceous region of the Solar System beyond Jupiter, whereas the negative ε54Cr and δ26Mg* values of Zinder indicate that it formed in the non-carbonaceous region of the inner Solar System (Wimpenny et al., 2019).
-See the Appendix Part III for further details about the two regions.
+It is noteworthy that the pyroxene pallasite Zinder, and by association NWA 1911, were previously found to contain metal with a composition that is chemically identical to that of group IIIF irons, particularly Cerro del Inca, Moonbi, and St. Genevieve County (Boesenberg et al., 2017; Humayun et al., 2018; Zhang et al., 2021 #1640).
+However, considerable data indicates that the IIIF irons formed in the carbonaceous region beyond Jupiter, whereas the negative ε54Cr and δ26Mg* () values (Wimpenny et al., 2019, Fig. 8b) as well as the O-isotopic composition of Zinder indicate it was formed in the non-carbonaceous region within the inner Solar System.
+See the Protoplanetary Disk page for further details about the NC and CC regions.
+Interestingly, Rubin (2018, Fig. 1) has shown that group IIIF irons are poorly resolved from the NC-iron groups with respect to Ni and Ir contents.
+Continued investigations will help resolve whether or not a genetic relationship exists between the IIIF irons and the Zinder and NWA 1911 pallasites.

 To date, seven pyroxene-bearing meteorites having a pallasite-like composition have been characterized: the 'Vermillion pallasite grouplet' (Choteau, Vermillion, and Y-8451), Zinder, NWA 1911, NWA 10019, and LoV 263.
 Vermillion is composed of 86 vol% FeNi-metal and 14 vol% silicates, with the silicates consisting of 93% olivine and 5% pyroxene (4.9% opx and 0.1% cpx)equivalent to a modal composition of ~0.7 vol% pyroxene.
 Wasson and Kallemeyn (2002) recognized that Vermillion might be related to the IAB complex iron meteorites.
 The 54.8 g Y-8451 pallasite contains 57 vol% silicates consisting of 97% olivine, 2% orthopyroxene, 0.4% clinopyroxene, and 0.4% augite.
 The silicates in Y-8451 are modally equivalent to ~1.6 vol% pyroxene (Boesenberg et al., 2000).
 The 46 g Zinder pallasite has a high modal abundance of pyroxene, similar to that in NWA 1911, estimated to be 28 vol% (Wittke and Bunch, 2003).
 The modal abundance of silicates in NWA 10019 is ~60%, comprised of olivine (~4351 vol%) and orthopyroxene (~917 vol%) with pyroxene accounting for ~15 vol% of this pallasite (Boesenberg et al., 2016).
 The silicates in the 4.88 kg LoV 263 pallasite are comprised of approximately equal proportions of olivine and orthopyroxene.